Dan Burn: Loan to Birmingham City

+Return to Fulham

 Burn was recalled by Fulham on 2 January 2014.
 After being recalled, Burn made his first-team debut for Fulham on 4 January 2014, in the FA Cup third round against Norwich City at Carrow Road.
-Following the Norwich game, Fulham Manager René Meulensteen said that he expected Burn would re-join Birmingham City on loan for the second time, but the move never happened.
+Following the Norwich game, Fulham manager René Meulensteen said that he expected Burn would re-join Birmingham City on loan for the second time, but the move never happened.

 Burn then went on to make his Premier League debut in a 2–0 loss against Arsenal on 18 January 2014.
 After the match, Burn's performance was praised by Meulensteen.
-Burn was given a handful of first team appearance until he suffered a muscle injury.
+Burn was given a handful of first team appearances until he suffered a muscle injury.
 After being sidelined for weeks, Burn returned to the first team on 3 May 2014, playing 58 minutes, in a 4–1 loss against Stoke City, which relegated the club to the Championship next season.

 In the 2014–15 season, Burn made his first appearance of the season, in a 1–1 draw against Cardiff City on 30 August 2014.
 He scored his first goal for Fulham in a League Cup tie against Doncaster Rovers on 23 September 2014.
 On 21 October 2014, Burn captained Fulham for the first time and scored his first league goal of the season, in a 3–3 draw against Rotherham United.
 However, Burn struggled to regain his first team, where he spent most of the season on the substitute bench.
 On 27 January 2015, Burn signed a contract extension with the club, keeping him until 2016.
 Burn later finished the 2014–15 season, making 22 appearances and scoring once in all competitions.

 In the 2015–16 season, Burn provided assist for Cauley Woodrow to equalise the last minute goal, in a 1–1 draw against Huddersfield Town on 22 August 2015.
 After the match, Burn was named the Man of the Match by fans.
 In a 0–0 draw against Middlesbrough on 17 October 2015, Burn formed a partnership with Richard Stearman and the pair kept a 0–0 and Burn was named Man of the Match ahead of Stearman.
-Burn soon lost his first team place under the intern-management of Peter Grant, but soon regain his first team place under the management of Stuart Gray and Slaviša Jokanović.
-Having become a first team regular under Slaviša Jokanović, the club had started a contract talk with Burn.
+Burn soon lost his first team place under the interim-management of Peter Grant, but soon regained his first team place under the management of Stuart Gray and Slaviša Jokanović.
+Having become a first team regular under Jokanović, the club had started a contract talk with Burn.
 Burn helped the club retain their Championship status next season when they finished 20th place and made thirty–five appearances in all competitions.

 At the end of the 2015–16 season, Burn was released by the club after his contract came to an end.